Welcome to the showdown between the big beasts of the world of Kindle keyword software!

 We’ve established that KDP Rocket is the best choice for researching a book idea.
 However, can it go 2 for 2 and clean up in the competitor research showdown?

 You can research a competitor in one of two ways on Rocket.
-Either use one of your ‘idea search’ keywords, and open it in a new ‘competition search’ tab, or directly search for a keyword to analyze the competition on.
+Either use one of your ‘keyword search’ results, and open it in a new ‘competition search’ tab, or directly search for a keyword to analyze the competition on.

 So, what about the functionality and data offered?